dovidgef/replace-env/README.md

 ## Instructions

-To get started install command line tool globally by running `npm install -g replace-env`
+To get started install command line tool by running `npm install -g replace-env`

 To replace all instances of %variable% in file run `replace-env <filename>`.
 You can add as many parameters in the format %variable_name% as you like.